 Like most states in the U.S., New Jersey produced wine before Prohibition shut down most of the wineries in the country.
 After Prohibition it took over half a century for the state to become a wine destination.
 Hampered by a post-Prohibition law that permitted only one winery per million residents, a Farm Winery Act was put into place in 1981 FINALLY allowing for more wineries.

-Now there are over 50 New Jersey wineries and that number continues to grow each year.
+There are now over 50 New Jersey wineries and that number continues to grow each year.

 The major wine growing regions that have emerged in the state include Warren County/Hunterdon County in the north, Hammonton in the south, and Cape May at the southernmost tip of the state, although there are quality wineries outside of the each of those regions.
 Learn more about the New Jersey wine regions.